-14.8 Machinery and Equipment (also see the Work Equipment Policy)
+15.8 Machinery and Equipment (also see the Work Equipment Policy)

-An inventory of all equipment is kept by school business manager/ caretaker.
+An inventory of all equipment is kept by the School Business Manager.
 Within the curriculum appropriate hand tools are to be used under strict guidance and close supervision of a teacher or teaching assistant, when used by pupils.
 Such equipment, even simple items such as scissors, must be put away before a wet playtime where there is a chance that an accident might occur due to a lower level of supervision.

-14.9 Moving and Handling (also see the Manual Handling Operations Policy)
+15.9 Moving and Handling (also see the Manual Handling Operations Policy)